A7medAbdien/TwitterPro/frontend/text.md

 Here I am answering the Who questions,
 1. Who he replies to
 2. Who he likes their tweets
+3. Who his followings likes their tweets
-3. Common Accounts he Replies and Likes their tweets
+4. Common Accounts he Replies and Likes their tweets
-4. Common Accounts he and his followers Likes their tweets
+5. Common Accounts he and his followers Likes their tweets

 # Common Topics and Terms in Liked Tweets